HISTORY OF JUJITSU

 Ju Jitsu first came to Great Britain in the early 20th Century.
 A dojo was established in Oxford Street and an Association was established to promote the art.

 In 1918 another dojo was opened in London, this was the Budokwai which is still in existence, although it now teaches Judo, a competitive sport derived from Ju Jitsu.

-Ju Jitsu became firmly established in several other British cities, especially the major seaport of Liverpool which is the home of Ronin Yudansha Ryu.
+Ju Jitsu became firmly established in several other British cities, especially the major seaport of Liverpool which is where Ronin Yudansha Ryu began.